San Enrique, Negros Occidental

 The town's former name is called "Candaguit", named after the Candaguit River that runs through the town.
 The town is also notable for its signature delicacy buko pie.
 Notable tourism destinations include the Wisik Fishing Lagoon Resort, the South Midway Resort, and the Sitio Pasil beach front.

 Geography

-San Enrique is 35 km from Bacolod, and is 181 km from Dumaguete.
+San Enrique is 35 km from Bacolod and 180 km from Dumaguete.